School Office hours:- 8.30 - 4.00

 Telephone messages: As members of staff are in classrooms phone messages will only be returned when possible.
-Please note: When parents request a response, the most appropriate colleague will follow up.
+Please note: When parents request a response by phone or email the most appropriate colleague will follow up.

 If you have a question or query about school, please come and talk to us.

 To keep up to date with what is happening day to day - follow our Twitter account.
 Click to be redirected to our profile. @eastlandsschool

 Please note we cannot answer questions on Twitter, please contact the school admin office or see above for the first point of contact staff.

 Information for September 2020 - School will be open to all pupils with some changes to keep the risk to a minimum.

 - The timings for the school day are as follows:

 ¨ Years 3,4,5 & 6 will come in at 8.45.
 They will walk from the front gate to their outside classroom door independently in the interest of infection control.
 There will be social distancing measures on the path to adhere to.
 Please do not allow your child to arrive before 8.45am.

 ¨ Year 1 & Year 2 doors will open at 8.55.
 Children need to use their outside classroom door

 ¨ Reception doors will open at 8.55.
 Children will use the Reception outside door